chocolatey/choco-wiki/Roadmap.md

 Heading down a sweet road.

-**NOTE:** This is not always going to be updated, one can take a look at the issues list here and in the chocolatey.org feed.
+**NOTE:** This is not always going to be updated, one can take a look at the issues list here and in the chocolatey.org repositories.

 ## Chocolatey